timnieder/MMClone/README.md

 ![logo](logo.png)

-A Game Framework to load and play MicroMacro-like maps and cases.
+A game (framework) to load and play MicroMacro-like wimmelbild maps and cases.
 Uses Leaflet to show the map.

 You need to first load a map before being able to play.
 A test map is available through the menu (Click "Load Test Map").